-TIME is an evidence and practice-based model to support survivors of domestic abuse.
-Alongside drawing upon a wealth of research addressing trauma, trauma informed practice and domestic abuse, it draws on My Sisters Place’s experience of delivering effective trauma informed therapy to female survivors of domestic abuse for over 15 years and embedding trauma informed principles within all areas of its work.
+TIME (Trauma Informed Model of Empowerment) is an evidence and practice-based model that practitioners and orgisations to support survivors of domestic abuse.
+Alongside drawing upon a wealth of research addressing trauma, trauma informed practice and domestic abuse, it draws on My Sisters Place’s experience of delivering effective trauma informed therapy to female survivors of domestic abuse for over 16 years and embedding trauma informed principles within all areas of its work.

 TIME has been developed to be generic and applicable to survivors of trauma and aims to provide practitioners and organisations with knowledge, tools and interventions to support trauma survivors.
-The TIME training recognises the need for all parts of an organisation to have an understanding and awareness of trauma and how it can impact on survivors, practitioners and organisations and aims to ensure:
+The TIME Module Training Programme recognises the need for all parts of an organisation to have an understanding and awareness of trauma and how it can impact on survivors, practitioners and organisations.
+TIME aims to ensure that:

 • practice is delivered in a trauma informed manner to avoid risk of re-traumatisation and support recovery from trauma;

 • the needs of the survivor, practitioner and organisation are considered; and

 • that when identifying and supporting the needs of trauma survivors provision is accessible, responsive, adaptable and effective at all levels of contact with a survivor.